 How to fund a Forex account?

-Here’s a small tutorial on how to fund your Forex account:
+A small tutorial on how to fund your Forex account is listed below.

 - Log in to your Forex trading account.